 This relatively new offence was introduced in response to pressure from road safety groups and it provides the CPS and police with the power to charge motorists whose driving they believe to be the cause of a significant injury to another.
 This could be another road user, a pedestrian, or even a passenger in their own vehicle.

 The prosecution must prove that the actions of the motorist were dangerous and the injury caused to the other party were serious.
 This could mean broken bones, disfigurement, or even permanent disability.
 Specialist dangerous driving solicitors will always test the evidence of injury and often instruct defence experts to comment on medical evidence.

 Whilst this offence could be tried at the magistrates' court and end in a maximum sentence of 6 months you should expect the matter to go up the Crown Court, especially where the injuries suffered by the other party are particularly serious, or the driving that led to the accident particularly bad.

 Causing Death by Careless Driving

 Where death has been caused by bad driving, but that driving is not bad enough to be termed ‘dangerous driving' the prosecution may bring a case for causing death by careless driving.
 This may only be offered in a plea deal at court, and a good defence team should be able to tell when it could be a good idea to negotiate with the prosecution for this lesser charge.
-A well handled guilty plea to causing death by Careless Driving can often result in a sentence that does not involve prison.
+A specialist dangerous driving solicitor will be aware that a well-handled guilty plea to causing death by Careless Driving can result in a sentence that does not involve prison.

 The need for Expert Witness Reports